 The director, Rusty Nixon (on his third attempt at horror cinema), also understands how to appeal to mass horror audiences by using jump-scares to spook them but executing them in a rather unpredictable way.
 Unlike many subpar horror flicks that prepare the viewer for the jump-scare to come, which is not only manipulative but also pointless, A.M.I. frightens the viewer when they least expect it.

 Unfortunately, every other aspect of the movie doesn’t really work, starting with the social commentary (either about technology or about mother-daughter relationship) that is either non-existent or superficial and weak at best.
 Since most of the issues with A.M.I. revolve around its narrative and plot points, I’ll issue a spoiler-warning any time I give away some details about story and characters, so that you can skip those parts if you really want to watch this flick.

 To my understanding, A.M.I. takes place in current times, but the technology of this “killing software” is way more advanced than what it’s at out disposal at the moment. [mini-spoilers] For example, the movie implies that the software can imitate to a T the voice of any person in the world, and Cassie chooses her mom’s voice for her phone.
 Logically speaking, that doesn’t make any sense: how did the developers upload every single human voice (there are currently 7.7 billion individuals on the planet!) in the software?
-How much memory does this A.I. has?
+How much memory does this A.I. have?
 Even if we assume that the software can only imitate these voices, how much would it cost to buy it?
 It’d be ground-breaking technology that, I’m assuming, would cost more than a mortgage!

 In this sense, A.M.I. reminded me of the new Child’s Play movie, that I bashed on quite a bit in my review due to the many logical inconsistencies, which apparently horror fans are really quick to overlook.